×

 Here’s how it works: Brewers analyze the moisture level of hop cones by picking one or two off the bine, rubbing them

 between their hands to warm and break them, and then sniffing them.
-After brushing off the plant matter, a sticky yellow residue remains.
+After brushing off the plant matter, a sticky yellow

 Those cones have high levels of. acids, oils, and aromatics, all of which impart unique flavor profiles to beer as it’s being brewed.